EmyrClement/StubKiller/README.md

 The "killScenario" options are :

 * 0 : kill nothing
-* 1 : kill one quadrant (-pi to 0) of layer 5, and 5% of stubs throughout tracker
+* 1 : kill layer 5 in one quadrant (-pi to 0) +5% random module loss
-* 2 : kill one quadrant (-pi to 0) of layer 1, and 5% of stubs throughout tracker
+* 2 : kill layer 1 in one quadrant (-pi to 0) +5% random module loss
-* 3 : kill one quadrant (-pi to 0) of layers 1 & 2, and 5% of stubs throughout tracker
+* 3 : kill layer 1 + layer 2, both in same quadrant
-* 4 : kill one quadrant (-pi to 0) of layer 1 & disk 1, and 5% of stubs throughout tracker
+* 4 : kill layer 1 and disk 1, both in same quadrant
+* 5 : 5% random module loss.

+Note : scenarios 1-4 correspond to those listed on slide 12 of https://indico.cern.ch/event/719985/contributions/2970687/attachments/1634587/2607365/StressTestTF-Acosta-Apr18.pdf

-* 5 : kill 10% of modules throughout tracker.
-The same modules are dead in each event.
+Note : "5% random module loss" means that 5% of modules are chosen at the start of the CMSSW job, and the same modules remain dead in each event

 To determine whether a stub should be killed, you can call the killStub method: